 In the corporate world, bankruptcies are handled under either Chapter 7 or Chapter 11 of Title 11 of the United States bankruptcy code.
-When a business is failing, Chapter 11 provides an opportunity for them to file bankruptcy but maintain control of its business operations.
+When a business is failing, Chapter 11 provides an opportunity for them to file bankruptcy, but maintain control over business operations.
 However, the business is subject to oversight and jurisdiction of the court.

 The Company Fell Into Unmanageable Debt

 Bankruptcy filings almost always involve unmanageable debt, but the Toys R Us situation was different.